 One of the many possible uses of Google My Maps is to embed a map of customer locations in your website.
 Here’s an example.
 Click on the “View larger map” button in the top right to view the map in a separate browser tab.

-Steps For Creating and Embedding a Customer My Map
+Steps For Creating and Embedding a Google My Map of Customer Locations

 Step 1 – Export a list of customers from your CRM or ERP system, city and state/province only, to a CSV file.